Atlassian Jira Software

 See Invite a user from Atlassian Support for instructions.

-Setup Time Zone
+Setting Up the Time Zone

-Configuring D3 SOAR to Work with Jira
+Configuring D3 SOAR to Work with Atlassian Jira Software

 Log in to D3 SOAR.